 Here's why it matters: if two applicants to a college or university have very similar achievements but only one has previously shown an interest in the school, that student appears to be more excited about attending.
 And because they appear to want it more, they are usually the applicant selected.
 Luckily, you can easily demonstrate interest in a college: request information online when you're searching for colleges, visit the college’s website and fill out an inquiry form, meet with a school representative at a college fair or high school visit, or call the admission office to request information.
 And the best way to demonstrate interest is by visiting the college or university campus and/or scheduling an off-campus interview; just make sure to indicate any campus personnel with whom you have met.

-4. Electing to use “score choice” services when taking the ACT or SAT
+4. Using “score choice” services when taking the ACT or SAT

 When you take standardized tests, you have the option of listing a limited number of colleges to which you can have your test scores sent for free.
 However, if you choose to wait until after you review your test scores, you will need to pay and request to have those scores sent separately to colleges and universities.
 More importantly, though, most colleges consider those who have chosen to have their scores sent to them directly among their “hottest” prospects, particularly those who send scores when taking the tests in the spring of their junior year.